Table of Contents

 - Must attain a commitment letter for a mortgage loan based on underwriting standards of the primary financing lender.

-- Applicant must have the ability to make a minimum earnest money deposit of $5,000.00 at the time of signing the purchase contract.
-For Veterans holding a certificate of eligibility or an honorable discharge via the DD214, no earnest money deposit is required.
+- Must have the ability to make a minimum earnest money deposit of $5,000.00 or a minimum equity of $5,000 in the home construction project and invest additional funds into the mortgage transaction in an amount determined by the primary lender.
+(For Veterans holding a certificate of eligibility or an honorable discharge via the DD214, no earnest money deposit is required).

 - Must have a minimum credit score of 620 or conform to the required credit score of the primary lender.